 Tom mentioned that we have $600 to spend.
-Cynthia will reach out Mike Simons of Abode to see if he is available in December.
+Cynthia will reach out to Mike Simons of Abode to see if he is available in December.
 The committee unanimously approved developing this kind of presentation and getting a date based on his availability.

 Emily volunteered to set up a FaceBook group for the committee.
 Andrew reiterated importance of using the West County Shopper, Shelburne Falls social media sites, Falls Cable, flyers and other free outreach opportunities, along with the Shelburne e-newsletter.
 Need to get a December date and location approved before mid-November.
 Tom will explore the BSE cafeteria and library and what screen audio and distancing is.